neondatabase/neon/docs/rfcs/034-direct-io-for-pageserver.md

 The norm will be very low baseline replacement rates in PS `PageCache`.
 High baseline replacement rates will be treated as a signal of resource exhaustion (page cache insufficient to host working set of the PS).
 It will be remediated by the storage controller, migrating tenants away to relieve pressure.
+(Such a migration mechanism in storage controller is not part of this project.)

 In the future, we may elminate the `PageCache` even for indirect blocks.
 For example with an LRU cache that has as unit the entire disk btree content